 If you’re going to experiment with a unique website layout, your user interface needs to make it clear how to interact with it.
 These little “Hey, is this what you’re looking for?” animations provide visual cues that guide users through unfamiliar experiences.
 With a simple rotate or fade animation, you can increase user confidence by adding clarity.

 Transformicons uses simple animations to show the state of a menu icon.

-A unique design isn’t successful unless you can experience it everywhere.
-As more users view websites from their mobile devices first, consider how a unique website layout will look on everything from a wide screen desktop to an iPhone.
+A unique design means little unless you can experience it everywhere.
+As more users view websites from their mobile devices first, consider how a unique website layout will look on everything from a wide-screen desktop to an iPhone.
 (You also don’t want to be penalized for creating something cool that isn’t responsive.)

 Uniqueness is key when making a design that truly impresses, but remember that – for the most part – you aren’t creating a piece of contemporary art.
 You’re creating a website.
 The goal is not to confuse or challenge users, but to provide them content in an interesting way.